ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 We also use a built-in file object from `open()`, which we know has a `close()` method.
 The `close_all` function is annotated to accept any iterable of `Closable` objects.
 Thanks to structural typing, it doesn't matter that these objects are of different types and don't share a common ancestor named `Closable`--as long as each has a callable `close()` method, the static type checker is satisfied and, at runtime, the code will work.
-Mypy considers the built-in file object and our custom classes all as subtypes of `Closable` because they provide the required attribute.
+The type checker considers the built-in file object and our custom classes all as subtypes of `Closable` because they provide the required attribute.

 One thing to be aware of:
 protocols by default cannot be used with `isinstance()` or `issubclass()` checks at runtime.